glfw/glfw.github.io/faq.md

 ### 2.9 - Is GLFW thread safe?

-Some parts are, specifically those needed to allow rendering from secondary threads.
+Some parts are, specifically those needed to allow rendering and Vulkan object creation from secondary threads.

 ### 2.10 - Can I check several keys at once?